faithvoid/OpenArenaNX/README.md

 ## **Bugs**
 - Sleep mode causes the game and sometimes Horizon to crash.
 No idea what's causing this yet.
 - A small amount of slowdown can happen during really hectic battles in larger maps.
 This happens regardless of graphical settings (although dropping the resolution via the .cfg files may help, as the in-game display menu only supports 720p and 1080p).
+If that doesn't help, you can potentially try slightly overclocking your Switch, but that's at your own risk, as overclocking your Switch, especially for long periods of time, may damage it.
 - If you switch between controller and keyboard + mouse input mid-match, your camera may start spinning wildly.
 Just press ESC/+, click with your desired input, then press ESC/+ again and it should resolve it.
 This might not even be a real bug and might just be my wireless keyboard, but I'm putting it here just to be safe.

 Otherwise, the game works as you'd expect, and supports most, if not all mods that don't use dynamic libraries.